What is breast implant revision?

 Capsular contracture is the most common complication after breast augmentation surgery with implants.
 The condition can develop as soon as three months after the procedure or as late as 20 years later.
 Based on current medical opinion, it is impossible to predict who will develop capsular contracture and at what point.
 Women who develop capsular contracture often notice their breasts feel hard, become deformed in appearance or may cause significant discomfort.

 More severe grades of contracture often require revision breast surgery.
-Surgery for capsular contracture most commonly requires removal of the existing implant and surrounding affected capsule, also known as a capsulectomy and replacement with a new implant.
+Surgery for capsular contracture most commonly requires the removal of the existing implant and surrounding affected capsule, also known as an en bloc capsulectomy and replacement with a new implant.
 In certain cases, your surgeon may create a new pocket for the breast implants and leave the existing capsule behind.
 The new implant is placed in a brand-new pocket, resulting in a speedy recovery.
-For women who have previously had a subglandular (over the muscle) breast augmentation, the risk of developing capsular contracture can be minimised by creating a new pocket beneath the pectoralis muscle (dual plane).
+For women who have previously had a subglandular (over-the-muscle) breast augmentation, the risk of developing capsular contracture can be minimised by creating a new pocket beneath the pectoralis muscle (dual plane).

 RELATED: Breast implant placements – over or under the muscle?